 Our inspiring and ambitious learning environment enables pupils and adults to aspire to fulfil their hopes for the future.
 Through challenge and support, we help each other overcome barriers so that everyone can feel confident in pursuing excellence in all they do."

 I’ve highlighted the parts of the vision that I feel make our school distinctive, that set out who we are as a school community.
-We focus on the children in our school and extend this to the broader school community, who play a vital role in the school.
+We focus on the children in our school and extend this to the broader school community, who play a vital role in the school and in providing inspiration for the children.

 We welcome feedback and discussion on how we are performing in respect of the vision, so please contact me or another Governor is you have some ideas or feedback to share.
 Our families are key stakeholders in the school and your input is important to us.